 Description: Stormwater management is an effective tool for protecting sensitive habitats such as our estuary and creeks.
 The Estuary Program engages stakeholders on planning, data collection, and prioritizing stormwater projects that could be supported with BIL funding.
 Progress Towards Milestones: Estuary Program staff hired a consultant to support review of existing stormwater projects to focus on identifying those with the most benefits given costs.
 Staff hired a consultant to complete project planning at Camp SLO and the CCC Center, including a hydrology delineation and groundwater study.
+A geotechnical survey was also recently completed in March 2025.

-Comparison of Actual Accomplishments with Anticipated Outputs/Outcomes: Project is just getting underway.
+Comparison of Actual Accomplishments with Anticipated Outputs/Outcomes: Project tasks are so far on schedule.